the therapist

-The therapist is both the tools and the method of this kind of therapy.
-A real personal relationship between client and therapist is the arena of therapy.
+The therapist is both the tools and the method of therapy.
+A real personal relationship between client and therapist is the arena.
 The intimacy of their connection comes from their combined experience and skills.

-The therapist leaves preconceptions and scepticism behind.
-Rather than teach the language of their therapy, they put aside their own familiar world to learn their client's language and frame of reference Their simple certainties of what is best to do and not to do and which way is up and which way is down may not be the same as their client's.
+A therapist leaves their preconceptions behind.
+Rather than teach their terminology, they put their own familiar world aside to learn their client's language and frame of reference Their simple certainties of what is best to do and not to do and which way is up and which way is down may not be the same as someone else's.

-The therapist clears their mind and senses to make them available to help someone else experience themselves and their world more fully.
-When the therapist's concerns and social niceties are left behind a client's train of thought can emerge in the conversation.
+When our concerns and social niceties are left behind the other person's train of thought can emerge in the conversation.
 To learn how to allow this to happen a therapist explores their experiences in their own supervision or therapy.

 therapist awareness